It makes no sense to rack up card rewards and pay high annual fees if you don’t have a specific goal in mind in which to use them

 Experts typically recommend checking over your rewards strategy about once a year, but there are good reasons you might benefit from doing a rewards revamp right now.
 Here are a few common ones:

-started with no strategy.
+1. You started with no strategy.

 Consumers often begin earning rewards with no plan for how they will “burn” them, Zito says.
 Cardholders then end up with miles and points scattered across many different airline and credit card programs.